d5000/acme-minitools/README.md

 ## Special modes

 The script can create partial blockchain datasets.
 This is meant to provide a better performance / lesser load for some applications.
-There are two modes, adopted to the Slimcoin blockchain:
+There are two modes, adapted to the Slimcoin blockchain:

 * **Publication mode:** The script only saves blocks that contain OP_RETURN transactions.
 This is useful for Web2Web gateways and other apps that track publications.
 * **Burn address following mode:** (specific for Slimcoin's Proof-of-Burn concept) The script only saves blocks that contain burn transactions.
 This is useful to follow not only the amount of burnt coins, but also to control the available supply of the currency, because burnt coins are taken out of circulation forever.